 Turbinate Reduction Surgery:

 Conversely, the turbinates are small, bony structures lined with soft tissue on the sides of the nasal passages.
 Their primary role is to warm, humidify, and filter our air.
 However, these turbinates can become enlarged due to allergies, environmental irritants, or other factors, leading to nasal obstruction.
-Turbinate reduction surgery, often called “turbinoplasty,” aims to reduce the size of these enlarged turbinates, enhancing airflow and improving breathing.
+Turbinate reduction , often called “turbinoplasty,” aims to reduce the size of these enlarged turbinates, enhancing airflow and improving breathing.

 What are the differences between septoplasty and turbinate reduction?